sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 12 31 PM" src="https://github.com/user-attachments/assets/fe80cc10-62b5-4c4a-a2d4-b4a4e67901ca">

 #### Key Insights
-- From the output, it can be seen that the dataset contains 953 rows and 24 columns, providing a good amount of data for analysis.
-The data types of each column reveal that certain columns have incorrect data types, which should be converted.
-The missing values section shows that there are 50 missing values in the `in_shazam_charts` column and 95 missing values in the `key` column, highlighting areas where the data is incomplete.
-These incorrect data types and missing values may need to be addressed through data-cleaning methods.
+- The output reveals that the dataset contains 953 rows and 24 columns, providing a sufficient amount of data for analysis.
+The data types of each column indicate some discrepancies, with certain columns requiring type conversions.
+The missing values report shows that the in_shazam_charts column has 50 missing values, and the key column has 95 missing values, signaling areas where the data is incomplete.
+These discrepancies suggest the need for data-cleaning methods to address the incorrect data types and missing values before proceeding with further analysis.

 ### 🧹 Data Cleaning

 #### About the Code
-- This code focuses on cleaning and transforming the Spotify dataset to ensure consistency and accuracy for further analysis.
+- This section focuses on cleaning and transforming the Spotify dataset to ensure accuracy and consistency.
 It starts by defining two sets of columns: numeric_columns and string_columns, categorizing them based on expected data types.
-The numeric_columns are then converted to numerical data types using pd.to_numeric(), with any errors coerced to NaN values.
-Missing values in the numeric columns are filled with 0, and missing values in the string columns are filled with the placeholder 'unknown'.
-After this, the numeric columns are cast to integers to standardize the data.
-Duplicate rows are also removed to ensure the dataset contains only unique entries.
-For the released_month column, numerical month values are mapped to their respective month names using a dictionary, with invalid month numbers defaulting to 'unknown'.
-Finally, the script checks for any remaining missing values, confirms that the data types are correct after cleaning, and saves the cleaned dataset to a new CSV file, 'spotify-2023-cleaned.csv'.
+The numeric columns are converted to numerical types using pd.to_numeric(), with errors coerced to NaN.
+Missing values in numeric columns are filled with 0, while missing values in string columns are filled with the placeholder ‘unknown’.
+Afterward, numeric columns are cast to integers for consistency.
+Duplicate rows are removed to ensure uniqueness.
+Additionally, the released_month column is converted from numeric values to corresponding month names using a dictionary, with invalid month numbers replaced by 'unknown'.
+The script then checks for any remaining missing values, verifies the data types, and saves the cleaned dataset as 'spotify-2023-cleaned.csv'.

 ``` python
 # Define the columns expected to have numerical data for conversion and cleaning